NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 ) <tab:cluster_spec>

 #figure(
-  caption: [Data gathered from techpowerup.com/gpu-specs/], table(
+  caption: [Hardware specifications for the GPUs used in this cluster.  /* Data gathered from techpowerup.com/gpu-specs/. */], table(
     columns: 4,
     table.header[][*3060*][*1660*][*960*],